Home Majors Electrical Engineering Technology

-Electrical Engineering Technology Degree
+Electrical Engineering Technology

 Students study practical electrical systems including circuit design, power distribution, industrial controls, and electrical testing and maintenance.
 Graduates typically pursue careers as electrical engineering technicians, industrial electricians, power systems technicians, and electronic equipment maintenance specialists.
 Strong hands-on electrical skills are in high demand across manufacturing, utilities, and telecommunications.

-What Electrical Engineering Technology Graduates Do
+What Electrical Engineering Technology graduates do

 Your degree prepares you for the hands-on work of bringing electrical systems to life.
 As an electrical engineering technologist, you’ll be in the lab building prototypes, soldering circuit boards, and running diagnostic tests on new hardware.
 Alternatively, you could find yourself in a high-stakes field role as a powerhouse repairer, inspecting and maintaining the high-voltage substations that keep the power grid running.
 These practical roles are the core of the profession, moving designs from the drawing board into reality.